noahlt/sedentary/README.md

 To install dependencies, run `npm install` inside this source directory.

-Run the script from this source directory with `node sedentary.js sed remove blank lines`.
+Run the script from this source directory with `node sedentary.js remove blank lines`.

 ### Caveats